codetalkio/codethoughts.io/posts/2014-02-13-deploying-with-vagrant.md

 #### Custom packages
 This step is a bit more personalized, whereas the rest is for creating a general Vagrant box.
 Since I intend to use this box for deploying and testing my Haskell packages, it's relevant for me to install the `haskell-platform` and an updated version of `cabal` to save some time when I create the VM with <kbd>vagrant up</kbd> later on.

-You can also do these steps automatically on the creation of a box, by adding a shell script with the comamnds inside the `VagrantFile` in your project, sorta like the <a href="http://docs.vagrantup.com/v2/getting-started/provisioning.html" target="_blank" title="Automatically setting up Apache" alt="Automatically setting up Apache">example with automatically setting up Apache</a>.
+You can also do these steps automatically on the creation of a box, by adding a shell script with the comamnds inside the `VagrantFile` in your project, sorta like the <a href="http://docs.vagrantup.com/v2/getting-started/provisioning.html" target="_blank" rel="noopener noreferrer" title="Automatically setting up Apache" alt="Automatically setting up Apache">example with automatically setting up Apache</a>.

 That said, I did the following,